-How to check and correct non-stationary EIS measurements using EC-Lab® (corrosion) AN69/1Latest updated: November 20, 2020
+How to check and correct non-stationary EIS measurements using EC-Lab® (part 1: corrosion) – Corrosion – AN69/1Latest updated: August 31, 2021

 This application note presents the various tools available in EC-Lab® that can be used to check and correct the non-stationarity of your EIS measurements.
 Using galvano control, the proprietary Non-Stationary Distorsion indicator, and the instantaneous impedance analysis tool Z Inst, users can ensure that EIS measurements are correctly interpreted and fitted.
 This application note shows the use of such tools on data obtained on a corroding electrode.

 For valid Electrochemical Impedance Spectroscopy (EIS) measurements, the system under investigation should be linear, stable, causal, and stationary [1,2].
 In this note, the term “stationarity” comprises steady-state and time-invariance.